-Miss Tozer has spent more than 20 years assisting couples experiencing infertility, recurrent miscarriage and trouble conceiving (subfertility).
+Miss Tozer has spent more than 20 years assisting couples experiencing infertility and trouble conceiving (subfertility).
 She is incredibly knowledgeable in all aspects of fertility and provides a wide range of services for assisted conception and fertility preservation, including egg freezing, in vitro fertilisation (IVF) and genetic testing.

 Her expertise has led her to the position of lead clinician and person responsible to the HEFA (Human Fertilisation and Embryology Authority).

 As an expert in general gynaecology and women’s health, she also helps people going through menopause and investigates and treats post-coital bleeding, intermenstrual bleeding, menstrual disorders, including menorrhagia, polycystic ovarian syndrome, endometriosis and fibroids.
 She offers contraceptive advice and insertion of all types of coil and hormone implants.

 Additionally, Miss Tozer offers minimally invasive gynaecological surgery for endometriosis, uterine fibroids, ovarian cysts, hydrosalpinges and uterine anomalies such as adhesions, polyps, and fibroids.